chicago-justice-project/article-tagging/CONTRIBUTING.md

 >>> df = tagnews.load_data(nrows=10) # change to some None for all rows
 ```

+To do geostring extraction (see below), you will also need the pre-trained word vectorizer GloVE which can be downloaded at http://nlp.stanford.edu/data/glove.6B.zip.

 # Directory structure

 This project is structured as follows: